 “Digital Impressions (also referred to as 3-D intraoral scanning) are a powerful technology that captures a replica of the mouth.
 It uses a wand-like tool carefully connected to a computer and synced to advanced software.
 A dentist can use this tool to create a virtual model of the hard and soft tissues in the mouth.”

 Digital impressions are powerful and helping dentists and dental practices to get rid of common challenges such as deteriorated casts, which have been a major hurdle for dentists and patients in recent years.

-Although there have been improvements in computer-aided design (CAD) and computer-aid manufacturing (CAM) tools in the dental industry, there are indications that they will continue to evolve and get better in 2020 as more dentists seek for better ways to increase productivity.
+Although there have been improvements in computer-aided design (CAD) and computer-aid manufacturing (CAM) tools in the dental industry, there are indications that they will continue to evolve and get better in 2021 as more dentists seek better ways to increase productivity.

 Most dental practices still use wax molds and clay casts for taking impressions of patients’ teeth, but that technology is getting outdated.

 If you’re still hanging onto that technology, this might be the right time to upgrade your equipment in 2021.

 There’s a decline in individual dental practices right now.
 This new trend is paving way for group dental practices — which is a good thing.